chacharin/noetic_arduino_firmata/README.md

     ```

 4. **Python 3**: This package is compatible with Python 3.
 Ensure that Python 3 is installed on your system.
+   - **Note**: In most cases, Python 3 is installed by default along with ROS Noetic.
+However, you can verify the installation by running the following command:

+    ```bash
+    python3 --version
+    ```

+   This will display the installed version of Python 3.8

 5. **Arduino UNO Board**: You will need a compatible Arduino UNO board.